-- Transfer of the requirements for fund man agement companies and asset man agers of collective investment schemes into the FINMA Financial Institutions Ordinance (FinIO-FINMA). - Regulation of publication and reporting obligations for representatives of foreign collective investment schemes.
+- In force since 1 January 2021 - Transfer of the requirements for fund management companies and asset managers of collective investment schemes into the FINMA Financial Institutions Ordinance (FinIO-FINMA). - Regulation of publication and reporting obligations for representatives of foreign collective investment schemes.